-The program is committed to providing opportunities for the non-traditional student and the working parent.
-Course offerings are tailored by providing traditional and accelerated semesters to enhance the opportunity of completing a college education while balancing a busy schedule.
+Off-campus programs are also committed to providing opportunities for the non-traditional student and the working parent.
+Course offerings are tailored by providing traditional courses in evenings to enhance the opportunity of completing a college education while balancing a busy schedule.

 Please take a moment to visit the campus site links in the gray menu on the left-hand side of the page.
 We have developed a real-time, online schedule that displays current and future schedules so that you may build your college schedule anytime and anywhere.

 The value of an education starts with you.
-Please take the next step in becoming a Pioneer at Glenville State; after all, it is “Where You Belong!”
+So take the next step in becoming a Pioneer at Glenville State; after all, it is “Where You Belong!”

-- What is the “College Courses for High School Students” program (formally known as “Dual Credit”)?
+- What is the “College Courses for High School Students” program (also known as “Dual Credit”)?

 - What are the benefits of the Program?

-- There are numerous benefits to the program for the high school students.
-One of the most beneficial aspects is the ability to advance a college career while still being a high school student.
-On average, students enrolling in a dual program at GSC can earn up to 24 credit hours before they graduate from high school.
+- Save time: one of the most beneficial aspects is the ability to advance a college career while still being a high school student.

 - Who is eligible for the Program?